chunksnbits/mocha-qa/README.md

 ```

-### Mixed test runners
+### Mixing mocha-qa with default mocha

-You are able to mix sequential and promise-style-tests using the same methods.
-In cases no promise gets returned the default mocha-function is applied.
+You can mix default-mocha and mocha-qa style tests using the same methods.
+In cases no promise gets returned the default mocha test-handling is applied.

 ```
 require('mocha-qa').global();